My group wants to run a JOTA site?

 This ensures that:

-- Branch is aware of the number of JOTA sites around Victoria
+- Branch is aware of the number and location of JOTA sites around Victoria

 - The Amateur Radio Operator involved is checked for appropriate licenses